quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Workspaces/Cityscape.rst

 Cityscape Navigation Area
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The navigation area is the area in which actors supporting path-finding travel can traverse.
-In other words a actor can freely walk around in this area unobstructed by barriers that are part of the Open World.
+In other words an actor can freely walk around in this area unobstructed by barriers that are part of the Open World.

 The outer boundary of the navigation area is 400m x 400m (200m in each